+'''

 store ifc <IFNUM> wlan channel default <1-15>

+'''

-<channel-num> selects the RF channel number (1 to 15) used in ad-hoc mode.
+Set the wireless channel number, <ifnum> is the interface number for the wireless device. <channel-num> selects the RF channel number (1 to 15) used in ad-hoc mode.
 The word "default" will inform the device driver to use the card's factory set default channel.